 - Once you've named your Template, from the View Template page, click the "Upload Reference CSV" button at the top right.

 - Use the "Choose File" button to locate your CSV file of References.
 Be sure your file is consistent with the instructions outlined on the right side of this View Template page.

 Notes on uploading References via CSV files:

-- The following headers are required, however, you can leave fields or columns blank if you'd like.
+- The following headers are required.
+However, you can leave description fields blank if you'd like.

 - primary_id, sub_id, name, description